TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

 ### UI and Design Changes

 While simple decisions about a website’s color or the shape of a button might seem minor, these design choices can have significant consequences.
-As mentioned above, in 2009, Google famously implemented a test in which they tested 41 different shades of blue for their links, compared user behavior with each variant, and not only identified the shade that users preferred, but also determined that making the switch to that shade would result in an additional annual revenue of about $200 million.
+As mentioned above, in 2009, Google famously implemented a test in which they tested 41 different shades of blue for their links and compared user behavior with each variant.
+Not only did they identify the shade that users preferred, but they also predicted that making the switch to that shade would result in an additional annual revenue of about $200 million.
 This may be an extreme example, but it does illustrate that even subtle changes can have a dramatic impact on user behavior.
 Rather than leaving these changes up to guesswork, it is worthwhile to obtain actual user analytics before deploying a potentially costly “minor” design change.

 ### Feature Experimentation